Hal Barwood: Future projects

 On April 3, 2017, during an interview with Arcade Attack, Barwood stated that although he liked very much working on Indiana Jones video games, he had no desire to make any new titles.
 However, he stated that he had finished his fourth novel and is currently writing his fifth novel, entitled Happenstance.

 Personal life

-Barwood is married to his childhood sweetheart, Barbara Ward, who is a teacher and literacy program director.
-They live in Portland, Oregon.
+Barwood lives and works in Portland, Oregon.
+He was married to his childhood sweetheart, Barbara Ward, a teacher and literacy program director, until she died in 2023.